codinglk/codinglk/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🔭 Senior Java Developer 🧑‍💻 14 years of professional IT experience including specification, Design, Implementation, Debugging, Testing, and Development of complex scalable software applications using Java, Spring boot, Microservices and AWS.
+- 🔭 Associate Technical Architect @ R Systems 🧑‍💻 14 years of professional IT experience including specification, Design, Implementation, Debugging, Testing, and Development of complex scalable software applications using Java, Spring boot, Microservices and AWS.

 - 🔭 Designed and developed the multi-tenant system to launch grants in different states and launched the grants in Pennsylvania, California and New York.